M&A Intelligence

 Telecommunications / Cable

-Charter Communications is acquiring Cox Enterprises' cable, commercial fiber, and cloud communications businesses for $34.5 billion — the largest US cable consolidation since Charter's own Time Warner Cable acquisition in 2016.
-The FCC Wireline Competition Bureau approved the deal on 27 February 2026, with conditions including US job preservation, a $20/hour minimum starting wage for Cox workers, and onshoring of all offshore job functions within 18 months.
-The DOJ and states including New York and Connecticut have cleared the transaction.
-California's Public Utilities Commission is the sole remaining approval, with evidentiary hearings completed 20-24 April 2026.
-Charter has formally requested the California PUC to accelerate its review ahead of the September 15, 2026 federal merger condition deadline.
+Charter Communications is acquiring Cox Enterprises' cable, commercial fiber, and cloud communications businesses for $34.5 billion.
+The FCC Wireline Competition Bureau approved the deal on 27 February 2026, with conditions including US job preservation, a $20/hour minimum starting wage, and onshoring of all offshore job functions within 18 months.
+The DOJ and key states including New York and Connecticut have cleared the transaction.
+California's Public Utilities Commission is the sole remaining regulatory approval — evidentiary hearings concluded 20-24 April 2026 and Charter has formally requested the CPUC to accelerate its review.
+The federal merger condition deadline is September 15, 2026.
 The combined company will be the largest US internet service provider with over 37 million broadband subscribers, operating under the Cox name with the Spectrum consumer brand.

 $17B